 - The two original mini-games, Melee and Wizard, each in its own mini-box.

 - The three roleplaying books (In The Labyrinth, Advanced Melee, and Advanced Wizard), combined and updated into a single volume of 160 pages, with the index that the original release lacked.
+UPDATE: Now 176-pages with a larger font and more room for art!
+Stretch goal unlocked!

 - The classic dungeon-crawl adventure, Tollenkar’s Lair, with a full-color labyrinth map and color cover.